 Experiment with different flowers and colours, as they all produce unusual effects.

-But don't expect the pressed flower colour to look anything like the original flower ... it won't .. it will look totally different.
+And don't expect the pressed flower colour to look anything like the original flower ... it won't .. it will look totally different.

 For instance the white flower that you have used may look lilac or pink at the end of the process. but it all makes for a pleasant surprise.

-Trace around the flower shape with a glue pen and sprinkle some glitter onto it to enhance the petals.
+Trace around the flower shape with a glue pen and sprinkle some glitter on to it to enhance the petals.

 I have used Distress Inks to add a water colour effect to the flowers too.